nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ## `jsr` - Jump to subroutines

-`jsr` is a control flow instruction, that help us to implement *subroutines*.
+`jsr` is a control flow instruction that helps us implement *subroutines*.

-Subroutines in (our) ASM are similar to functions from a high level programming language.
+Subroutines in (our) ASM are similar to functions from a high-level programming language.
 They can be viewed as a series of instructions and their starting.
 They have an input (expect to read data from registers), and an output (they put the return value to a register).

 `jsr` comes into two formats: